 The Bermuda Triangle is an area in the North Atlantic Ocean loosely bordered by Florida, Porto Rico and Bermuda.
 The Bermuda Triangle is a heavily traveled shipping area.
 The name was first given to the region in 1964 by Vincent Gaddis in a news article.
 There have been a number of disappearances in the region of both boats and planes.
 Most official and reputable sources cite the waves and the wind currents as the cause of the unsolved mysteries.
 However a number of theories have emerged in relation to the Bermuda Triangle, and some of these theories are quite inventive.

-Bermuda Triangle Conspiracy One – Atlantis
+Bermuda Triangle Conspiracy Theories

 The lost city of Atlantis is alleged to be underneath the Bermuda Triangle, and the underground city is what causes the dangerous waves in the area.
 Plato estimated the lost city of Atlantis to have existed around 9600 BC, proclaiming it to be the greatest city that ever existed.
-Scuba divers often claim to discover the ruins every couple of years but alleged that their their equipment gets lost before someone else watches it.
+Scuba divers often claim to discover the ruins every couple of years but alleged that their equipment gets lost before someone else watches it.
 An enormous crystal pyramid is said to attract cosmic rays which lead to the geographical disturbances in the region every now and again.
-These rays cannot be predicted by human instruments, thus random storms and freak waves destroy planes and ships without prior warning.
-Rumors of the finding of this crystal within Atlantis have been circulating since the 1960’s, when Dr Ray Brown claimed to have found it while scuba diving.
-However his photographic equipment was apparently destroyed in the storm.
+These rays cannot be predicted by human instruments; thus random storms and freak waves destroy planes and ships without prior warning.
+Rumors of the finding of this crystal within Atlantis have been circulating since the 1960’s when Dr. Ray Brown claimed to have found it while scuba diving.
+However, his photographic equipment was apparently destroyed in the storm.
 And he never saw fit to return to the site afterwards, which is highly suspicious.
 Though thoroughly debunked it still remains popular in paranormal conspiracy circles.
-This is partly because a formation called the Birmini road was found in the region, and appears to be man made.
+This is partly because a formation called the Birmini Road was found in the region, and appears to be man made.

-Bermuda Triangle Conspiracy Two – ET forces at play
+2. ET forces at play

-Possibly one of the most popular theory in relation to the Bermuda Triangles.
+Possibly one of the most popular theory about the Bermuda Triangle.
 Despite no actual evidence of Aliens, the alleged sightings and general belief in the existence of Extra-Terrestrials seems to be growing.
 And they are naturally linked to numerous conspiracy theories.
 Extra-Terrestrials love testing human subjects, and this is supposed to be their favorite spots to abduct humans.
 They also have the ability to teleport debris and other objects, which explains why none is found.
 Some Bermuda Triangle theorists have even gone so far as to call the area “star gate”.
 This is tied into another theory, that the Bermuda Triangle is an Inter-dimensional Port which planes and boats fall through every now and again.
 Some have even speculated that the boats and ships are swallowed by wormholes and these wormholes open into the anti-matter counterparts of our world.
-Others claim that the portals are not inter dimensional portals but are actually time portals, leading to different times in the existence of earth.
+Others claim that the portals are not inter-dimensional portals but are actually time portals, leading to different times in the existence of earth.

 As far fetched as the Aliens theory is, it did begin with a strange occurrence in the Bermuda Triangle.
 In December 1945 a torpedo bomber named Flight 19 disappeared in curious circumstances.
 Flight 19 was the 19th flight of the same route in 19 days.
 It was a routine exercise for dropping bombs, the previous 18 having gone without incident.
 For unknown reasons the main pilot became convinced that the compass was not working correctly.
 They became disorientated and radioed in that they were lost.
-They were never seen or found, and it is assumed that they must have ran out of fuel and crashed.
+They were never seen or found, and it is assumed that they must have run out of fuel and crashed.
 This was what started the initial theory of Extra-Terrestrial activity in the area.
 While most theorists suggest that the malfunctioning compasses are the result of Extra-Terrestrial forces, many scientists have pointed out that there are a number of regions on earth where the compass does not actually point North.
 And the Bermuda Triangle is one of them.
 Thus when pilots claim that their compasses are going haywire it is not actually anything out of the ordinary but a common phenomenon in the Bermuda Triangle.

-Bermuda Triangle Conspiracy Three – The American Military
+3. The American Military

 No conspiracy theory is complete without an appearance from an American military or intelligence organization.
 America did in fact build a base in the Bermuda Triangle in the 1950’s.
 It is contended that the results of the experiments carried out by this underground research facility involves paranormal activity which in turn leads to interference with navigation controls.